pulp-bio/TinyProbe/wifi_6_board/fw/README.md

 ## Requisites

 In order to use this firmware, you need to install Simplicity Studio.
-To get an introduction, check the <a href="docs/toolchain.md">Toolchain Getting Started</a> guide.
+To get an introduction, check the [Toolchain Getting Started][toolchain_getting_started] guide.

 ## Build and Flash Instructions

-Please follow the instructions in the <a href="docs/toolchain.md">Toolchain Getting Started</a> guide for detailed steps on building and flashing the firmware.
+Please follow the instructions in the [Toolchain Getting Started][toolchain_getting_started] guide for detailed steps on building and flashing the firmware.

 ### Environment Variables